JamesFHeath/jamesfheathblog_code/Scripts/python_library_lxml.md

 Finally, we're going to dig into namespaces with a fair amount of detail.
 Namespaces are an important part of XML, and lxml provides full utility to work with them.
 Namespaces are prefixes for tag names to avoid tag names clashing.
-The are defined by URI's, which are essentially more generic URL's, in that URI's do not need to describe how to locate a resource.
+They  are defined by URI's, which are essentially more generic URL's, in that URI's do not need to describe how to locate a resource.
 Namespaces are defined in the attribute of XML elements, usually at the root level.
 Namespace Declarations use a special attribute name xmlns:namespace="URI/of/namespace.
 Remember, the URI doesn't necessarily have to point to anything real, it just needs to be unique so it doesn't clash with other namespaces.